gerrit/sketch-svgsymbols/README.md

 ## TODO

-- preserve exact layer names in `svgsymbols:name` attribute for overrides, use those as override names
+- preserve exact layer names for image overrides in `svgsymbols:name` attribute for overrides, use those as override names
 - handle multiple tspans in multiline text fields
 - handle text transform (hard, b/c SVG doesn't support it as property, would need to write code in importer to read out special metadata and perform transformation)
 - Sketch: kick in only for actual symbol masters? (& instances?)